AugustoPresto/LP-Store/README.md

 # LP-Store
 After the [LP Database](https://github.com/AugustoPresto/LP-Database), now we have an app for a **LP Store**! 👊

 Imagine we're in a pandemic and it's recommended to everyone stay safe at home (just imagine...).
-So the sales are made online, so orders have a boolean delivered variable.
+So the sales are made online, that's why orders have a boolean delivered variable.
 We have two types of employees, managers and salespeople.
 Each role has specific actions.
+To do that, the user must login so the router gives you the actions based on the role.
+Nice!
 Again, it's terminal-based and all in Ruby using the MVC pattern.

 To store data, it uses CSV files for our four models: